 My first recommendation is ASTC.
 This is a museum program that allows you to enter museums for FREE when you are traveling.

-You purchase a membership at your local participating museum and can use it at museum’s across the country.
-If you want more information on this program check out my post Learn All About The ASTC Program.
+You purchase a membership at your local participating museum and can use it at museums across the country.
+You can Learn All About The ASTC Program. before you go.

 National Park Pass

 Another program to consider is the National Park Pass.
 If you have a 4th grader your family can get a pass for free.
 We had a 4th grader when we went to San Francisco and we were able to take advantage of this as well!

 Museums are perfect for those rainy days.
 There are so many I cannot list them all here.
 However, my Top Things to Do in San Francisco has many more ideas of great museums.